JulieFunk/biomediaReadingNotes_FFexam/biomediaSystems.md

 - Behar uses obesity to think through "bloated" bodies of information and their collective, but amorphic organization against the techno-efficiencies of accelerationist ideals.
 Here, Berlant's language of 'spreading' and 'lubricating' points to the oozing of bodies across form and relations system (open systems).

+- From Clough: "From the larger perspective of political economy, the reduction of biology or life to DNA is rather a production of an excess of information.
+What has been referred to as **junk DNA,** for example, may be seen to be a block to the productivity of biomedia, or it might be better understood as the very noisy complexity out of which the demand for more efficient uses of data arises, a demand for the expansion of informatics" ("Affective Turn," p.
+10)

+- How does the accumulation of shadow data (Coleman), junk information and waste tissues tell stories?
+Behar's radical reproduction of the body as data organization through decelerationist aesthetics refuses to "work" and refuses "efficiencies"

 ## Thacker, Eugene. *Biomedia.* Minnesota UP, 2004.

 *"Whether it be the use of biological data in protein prediction [bioinformatics]...or the use of biological function for non-biological purposes [biocomputing], ..the emphasis is less on 'technology' as a tool, and more on the technical reconditioning of the 'biological.'
 It is this assumption, and the twofold logic that extends from it, that characterizes the concept of 'biomedia.' **Put briefly, 'biomedia' is an instance in which biological components and processes are technically recontextualized in ways that may be biological or nonbiological.** Biomedia are novel configurations of biologies and technologies that take us beyond th familiar tropes of technology-as-tool or the human-machine interface"* (pp. 5-6).